 - 17. When a PAS official or collegial body of PAS officials adjudicates individual cases, agencies should assign or delegate case-related functions to non-PAS officials, when appropriate, including: - a.
-Performing routine tasks such as managing dockets and case filings;
+Performing routine tasks such as managing dockets and case filings; managing proceedings, including the submission of materials and the scheduling of oral arguments; - b.
+Responding to routine motions; - c.
+Dismissing, denying, and granting petitions for review in routine circumstances when such action is clearly warranted, for example when a petition is untimely, a party requests to withdraw a petition, or the parties to a proceeding agree to a settlement; - d.
+Conducting the preliminary review of lower-level decisions, evidence, and arguments; - e.
+Conducting the preliminary evaluation of petitions for review and petitions for reconsideration;

+Commented [CA9]: Proposed Amendment from Council #8.

+This amendment would remove "notice-and-comment" because presumably an agency might resolve issues raised repeatedly in petitions and decisions through rules that are not required to undergo notice and comment (e.g., rules of practice or procedure).
-254 1 managing proceedings, including the submission of materials and the 255 scheduling of oral arguments; 256 b.]
-Responding to routine motions; 257 c.]
-Dismissing, denying, and granting petitions for review in routine 258 (circumstances when such action is clearly warranted, for example when a 259 1 petition is untimely, a party requests to withdraw a petition, or the parties to a 260 1 proceeding agree to a settlement; 261 d.
-Conducting the preliminary review of lower-level decisions, evidence, and 262 : arguments; 263 e.
-Conducting the preliminary evaluation of petitions for review and petitions for 264 1 reconsideration; 265 f.
-1 Identifying unappealed decisions that may warrant review by a PAS official or 266 (collegial body of PAS officials; 267 g.]
-Encouraging settlement and approving settlement agreements; 268 h.
-Conducting legal and policy research; 269 i.
-1 Recommending case dispositions; 270 j.
-1 Preparing draft decisions and orders for review and signature by a PAS 271 official or collegial body of PAS officials; 272 k. ' Transmitting decisions and orders to parties and making them publicly 273 ; available; and 274 1.
-Staying decisions and orders pending judicial review or reconsideration by a 275] PAS official or collegial body of PAS officials.
-276 18.
-When a PA S official or collegial body of PAS officials adjudicates individual cases, the 277 agency show uld determine which offices or officials are best suited to perform assigned or 278 delegated fu unctions such as those in paragraph 17 in a fair, accurate, consistent, efficient, 279 and timely 1 manner.
-Possibilities include: 280 a.
-Adjudicators and staff who serve at an earlier level of adjudication; 281 b.
-1 Full-time appeals counsel; 282 c Advisors to a PAS official;

-d.
-The chief legal officer or personnel under his or her supervision; and e.
+f.
+Identifying unappealed decisions that may warrant review by a PAS official or

+283 collegial body of PAS officials; 284 g.
+Encouraging settlement and approving settlement agreements; 285 h.
+Conducting legal and policy research; 286 i.
+Recommending case dispositions; 287 j.
+Preparing draft decisions and orders for review and signature by a PAS 288 official or collegial body of PAS officials; 289 k.
+Transmitting decisions and orders to parties and making them publicly 290 available; and 291 Staying decisions and orders pending judicial review or reconsideration by a 292 PAS official or collegial body of PAS officials or judicial review.
+293 18.
+When a PAS official or collegial body of PAS officials adjudicates individual cases, the 294 agency should determine which offices or officials are best suited to perform assigned or 295 delegated functions such as those in paragraph 17 in a fair, accurate, consistent, efficient 296 and timely manner.
+Possibilities include: 297 a.
+Adjudicators and staff who serve at an earlier level of adjudication; 298 b.
+Full-time appeals counsel; 299 c.
+Advisors to a PAS official; 300 d.
+The chief legal officer or personnel under his or her supervision; and 301 e.
 A Clerk or Executive Secretary or personnel supervised by such officials.

-In making such determinations, the agency should ensure adequate separation between personnel who support a PAS official or collegial body of PAS officials in an adjudicative capacity and those who support the PAS official(s) in an investigative or prosecutorial capacity.

-Transparency

-- 19. Each agency should provide updated access on its website to decisions issued by PAS officials, whether or not designated as precedential, and associated supporting materials.
-In publishing decisions, the agency should redact identifying details to the extent required to prevent an unwarranted invasion of personal privacy and any information that implicates sensitive or legally protected interests involving, among other things, national security, law enforcement, confidential business information, personal privacy, or minors.
-In indexing decisions on its website, the agency should clearly indicate which decisions are issued by PAS officials. - 20.
-Each agency ordinarily should presume that oral arguments and other review proceedings before PAS officials are open to public observation.
+302 In making such determinations, the agency should ensure adequate separation between 303 personnel who support a PAS official or collegial body of PAS officials in an 304 adjudicative capacity and those who support the PAS official(s) in an investigative or 305 prosecutorial capacity.
+Transparency 306 19.
+Each agency should provide updated access on its website to decisions issued by PAS 307 officials, whether or not designated as precedential, and associated supporting materials.
+308 In publishing decisions, the agency should redact identifying details to the extent require 13 to prevent an unwarranted invasion of personal privacy and any information that implicates sensitive or legally protected interests involving, among other things, national security, law enforcement, confidential business information, personal privacy, or minors.
+In indexing decisions on its website, the agency should clearly indicate which decisions are issued by PAS officials.

+20. Each agency ordinarily should presume that oral arguments and other review proceedings before PAS officials are open to public observation.
 Agencies may choose to close such proceedings, in whole or in part, to the extent consistent with applicable law and if there is substantial justification to do so, as described in Recommendation 2021-6, Public Access to Agency Adjudicative Proceedings.